Samhollowood/CaveCalcV2.0/README.md

 ## **Introduction**
-CaveCalcV2.0 is an updated forward modeling tool for simulating speleothem chemistry.
+CaveCalcV2.0 is an updated forward modelling tool for simulating speleothem chemistry.
 It introduces several new features and improvements for more robust and user-friendly modeling.
 This repository provides the following resources:

 - Source code: `/cavecalc/`
 - Example scripts: `/examples/`